gitan12/Predicting_Insurance_Premium/README.md

 We used a scatter plot to explore the relationship between age and premium within our dataset.
 This visualization allows us to observe any potential patterns or trends between these two variables.
 This visualization serves as a preliminary examination of the association between age and premium, providing a foundation for further analysis and modeling.

 #### 4. Calculate Correlation Coefficient
-We calculate the correlation coefficient to quantify the strength of the relationship between age and premium.

 ```python
 correlation = df["Age"].corr(df["Premium"])